greshake/llm-security/README.md

 [**Paper on ArXiv**](https://arxiv.org/abs/2302.12173) [(PDF direct link)](https://arxiv.org/pdf/2302.12173.pdf)

-We show that indeed, connecting LLMs to other applications can have critical security implications.
-When prompt injection is used and delivered by adversaries instead of the user themself, bad things can happen.
+Connecting LLMs to other innocuous applications such as search can have critical security implications.
+Even without compromising any of the connected applications, the LLM can be the attack's target.
+We show how an LLM could get compromised by "looking" at a website, and how compromised LLMs can be remote-controlled and used to exfiltrate or change user data.
+We demonstrate a variety of entirely new attack vectors and methods that significantly raise the stakes of deploying these models.
+We also show how code completion engines might be vulnerable to similar attack chains.

 <p float="left">